WikipediaLibrary/twlight_vagrant/README.md

 * vagrant-vbguest plugin (eg. vagrant plugin install vagrant-vbguest)
 * Browser configured to hit a local SOCKS proxy on a port of your choice, I use 2080

+## Optional
+* Host-side editing tools that can operate over SSH

 ## Example FoxyProxy Config:

 I like to use the [FoxyProxy Standard addon for Firefox](https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/) and match on URL patterns.